-The CTE-ROP has an add period of three class days, provided room is available in the program and students meet admission requirements (see Admissions Policy).
-Students may drop at any time during training; however CTE-ROP adheres to the Refund Policy.
+Butte County ROP may allow students late entry to a program during the first three days of class provided room is available in the program and students meet admission requirements (see Admissions Policy).
+Students may drop at any time during training; however, Butte County ROP adheres to the Refund Policy.
 Prior to the program starting, students have the opportunity to schedule a tour and to meet school staff.
-All students receive an orientation at the beginning of their program.